Karlheinzniebuhr/karlheinzniebuhr.github.io/_posts/2015-10-12-Gmail-origin-ip-substitution/index.markdown

 ####Wrapping Up
-Bear in mind that Gmail doesn’t always hide your Ip.
-Depending on what method you use to send E-mails, it can show your personal IP in the header, for example when using it via desktop applications.
-If you don’t want to reveal your IP address you should send your mail from the Web Client or make sure that mails sent via your mobile application are anonymised likewise.
+Depending on what method you use to send E-mails via Gmail, it can show your personal IP in the header, for example when using it via desktop applications.
+If you wan't to protect your personal IP address you should send your mail from the Web Client or make sure that mails sent via your mobile application are anonymised.